wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-dotnet-how-to-use-files.md

 ### Create a context for your storage account and key

 Now, create the storage account context.
 The context encapsulates the storage account name and account key.
-For instructions on copying your account key from the Azure Management Portal, see [View, copy, and regenerate storage access keys](/documentation/articles/storage-create-storage-account#view-copy-and-regenerate-storage-access-keys).
+For instructions on copying your account key from the [Management portal](https://manage.windowsazure.cn), see [View, copy, and regenerate storage access keys](/documentation/articles/storage-create-storage-account#view-copy-and-regenerate-storage-access-keys).

-Replace `storage-account-name` and `storage-account-key` with your storage account name and key in the following example.
+Replace `storage-account-name` and `storage-account-key` with your storage account name and key in the following example:

 	# create a context for account and key
 	$ctx=New-AzureStorageContext storage-account-name storage-account-key